datalakehouse/docs/docs/products/postgresql/concepts/aiven-db-migrate.rst

     - The source version is PostgreSQL 10 or newer
     - The source ``wal_level`` is set to ``logical``
-    - The user connecting to the source has superuser access or the ``aiven_extra`` extension is or can be installed on each database
+    - The user connecting to the source has superuser access or the ``DLH_extra`` extension is or can be installed on each database

 Next steps
 ''''''''''

-There's a detailed guide for performing the migration: :doc:`../howto/migrate-aiven-db-migrate`
+There's a detailed guide for performing the migration: :doc:`../howto/migrate-DLH-db-migrate`